harmenhilversalten/bomberman-rust-tournament/Docs/examples/example_crate/README.md

 ## Features

  - `logging` – enables tracing output and the demo binary.
-- `serde` – adds serialization support for models.
+ - `serde` – adds serialization support for models and config.
+ - `async` – reserved for future asynchronous examples.

 ## Configuration